 - Need for recruitment: This KPI is preferably set to be over one year to guide all recruitment officers.
 Everyone will have a common goal, such as to recruit 200 people in 2020.
 Beyond giving everyone an objective, pre-determined, common goal, it will also be closely linked to the need for CVs to be generated.

 - Candidate pipeline: This one is easier to demonstrate by example than to describe.
 Let’s say I have a consulting firm, and I need to recruit 200 expert consultants over the year.
 Recruiters will publish job offers on job boards, career sites, and social networks and encourage employees to seek co-opting through internal emails.
-I, therefore, need a pipeline of 280 CVs per month, which turn into 90 exploratory interviews on the telephone, and then 30 interviews for 12 people hired.
+I, therefore, need a pipeline of 280 CVs per month, which turn into 90 calls, and then 30 interviews for 12 people hired.

 - Number of interviews conducted: Receiving resumes is great; it indicates that people want to work for your business.
 But between the moment they apply and the exploratory interview, some time elapses.
 The problem is that it’s highly likely that in the first 7 to 24 days, you will lose the best candidates, and your competitors will take them from under your nose.